 If you follow trends and create content on it you’re more likely to get more views than not following trends at all.

-We’re not saying you should go out of your niche, instead find the trend that everyone is doing in your niche and do something different with yours.
+We’re not saying you should go out of your niche, instead find the trend that everyone is doing in your niche and do something different from yours.

 Once you start creating videos based on these trends, your views we start growing on the app.